Equivariant symmetry-aware head pose estimation for fetal MRI: Experiments and Results

 \subsection{Data}

-We train two variants of E(3)-Pose on two different large, high-quality \textit{research} datasets.
+We train two variants of E(3)-Pose on two high-quality \textit{research} data\-sets.
 We first evaluate on in-distribution held-out test data.
-Then, we evaluate on two \textit{clinical} datasets to assess domain generalization and the potential for clinical translation.
-All volumes are annotated for ground-truth pose and segmentations (Appendix~\ref{sec:datasets}).
+Then, we evaluate on two \textit{clinical} datasets to assess domain generalization and potential for clinical translation.
+All volumes are annotated for GT pose and brain/eyes segmentations (Appendix~\ref{sec:datasets}).
+For all in-house datasets, all volunteers consented to data collection, and the approval of all ethical and experimental procedures and protocols was granted by the Institutional Review Board of the Boston Children's Hospital (BCH).